 In 2005 the Southwest Clean Air Agency and the Oregon Department of Environmental Quality concluded the intensive monitoring phase of the Columbia River Gorge Air Quality Study.
 Monitors at several locations in the Gorge measured particulate matter, oxides of nitrogen, sulfur dioxide, sulfates, nitrates, elemental and organic carbon for two winters and one summer season.
 The agencies also used nephelometers to measure haze to gain a better understanding of visibility in the Columbia River Gorge National Scenic Area.
+These nephelometers continued to collect data through 2006.

-This data will be used to try to determine the main visibility impairing pollutants, the regions from which these pollutants come from, and to the extent possible, the source of those pollutants.
+This data will be used to determine the main visibility impairing pollutants, the regions from which these pollutants come from, and to the extent possible, the source of those pollutants.
 Due to the chemical process that control some of these pollutants it may not be possible to narrow down specific combustion sources that make up a category such as diesel smoke.
 Because any different types of sources combust diesel fuel it is difficult to pinpoint a specific source of it.
 In this example, it could be diesel automobiles, sport utility vehicles, trucks, locomotives, barges, industrial boilers, ships, etc.

 The data collected in this study will be combined with meteorological data and other information for computer modeling.
 The results of the modeling phase of the study will help shape future strategies for reducing haze and air pollution in the Columbia River Gorge.
+Many of the reports of this study are available on the Southwest Clean Air Agency website at swcleanair.org.